 RAIN for mindfulness and meditation can be modified as follows for chronic pain:

-R — Recognize the pain.
-Notice the sensation without reacting.
+R — Recognize without Reaction

-N — Navigate the process.
+View this as a "neurological skill" rather than a quick fix.
 Gradually build tolerance and skill; start small, be consistent, and accept setbacks as part of learning.
 Some people may have to start with looking at the pain for just one second then progress; understand it may be a long process to "unlearn" your pain, and understand there will be times of progress and there will be setbacks- similar to mindfulness and meditation, trust the process.
-Treat retraining as a skill—start small, be consistent, and accept setbacks as part of learning.

 Somatic Tracking